|

 However!
 I made a friend on the tour, a proper photographer with a great eye who took amazing photos.
 You can see Pablo Aira’s Borneo photos here!

-If you’re okay with some wobbly iPhone videos, then I do have my some up on my Instagram here.
+If you’re okay with some wobbly iPhone videos, then I do have some up on my Instagram here.

 Anyway, here’s the animals we saw during our Kinabatangan River cruise: